Skip to main content

 Previewing a Template

-When a Template is created AND the contents of the orchestrated / personalized experience are rendered in a front-end outside out the Experience Studio, Conscia has the ability to incorporate the rendered front-end as a preview directly inside the Experience Studio.
-This allows business users to easily preview the front-end experience directly inside the Experience Studio application without the need to navigate away.
+When a Template is created AND the contents of the orchestrated / personalized experience are rendered in a front-end outside out the DX Studio, Conscia has the ability to incorporate the rendered front-end as a preview directly inside the DX Studio.
+This allows business users to easily preview the front-end experience directly inside the DX Studio application without the need to navigate away.

 alt_text